buildpacks/samples/buildpacks/hello-moon/README.md

 # Sample: Hello Moon Buildpack

-A no-op buildpack whose intent is to show how buildpack dependencies work.
+A minimal buildpack whose intent is to demonstrate buildpack functionality.
 This buildpack depends on [hello-world](../hello-world).

 ### Usage